vrabaud/workshop_2012/lbpr.rst

 .. image:: images/rosie_singing.gif .. image:: images/r2d2_200.jpg
 =================================== ==============================

-.. note: We'd all love to have these robots
+.. note:: We'd all love to have these robots
    But what robots do we have in the home.

 Personal Robots In Homes